BowinYem/Game/Game/Overview.md

 - TEST projecile pool throroughly
     - Is there anything wrong memorywise with the components?
+    - Go through what we programmed in the last few commits

 - ProjectilePool encasulates some of projectile's behavior?